NEWS

 Robert Michael Ream

 Thanks to Project Justice funding, a decades-old mystery has been resolved, bringing a name to a previously unidentified John Doe.
 In 1998, human remains were found in Santa Rosa, California, but despite years of investigation, no one could identify the man.
 However, with the support from Project Justice via the Roads to Justice branch at Othram, a leading forensic laboratory, they were able to run advanced DNA testing and ultimately identify him as Robert Michael Ream.
-Now, after twenty-seven long years, his family finally has the answers.
+Now, after twenty-seven long years, his family finally has answers.

 Jaymie Renee West